Buhari Backs Women against Gender-based Violence

 President Muhammadu Buhari has expressed strong support for the Nigerian women as they observe 16 Days of Activism against Gender-Based Violence Against Women & Girls from November 25 to December 10, 2021.

-The president spoke Tuesday when he received in audience the Minister of Women Affairs, Pauline Tallen, at the State House, Abuja.
+The President spoke Tuesday, when he received in audience, the Minister of Women Affairs, Dame Pauline Tallen, at the State House, Abuja.

 “I assure you that I will always be here for you and you can count on my support in your activities.”

-The minister had earlier briefed President Buhari on various enlightenment activities of her ministry towards the international campaign.
+Earlier, the Minister had briefed President Buhari on various enlightenment activities of her ministry towards the international campaign.

-She further explained that the 16-day activism with the theme, “Orange the World: END VIOLENCE AGAINST WOMEN NOW!” which started Thursday, November 25, which is the International Day for the Elimination of Violence against Women will continue until Friday, December 10, 2021, the World Human Rights Day.
+She further explained that the 16-day activism with the theme: “Orange the World: END VIOLENCE AGAINST WOMEN NOW!” which started Thursday, November 25, being the International Day for the Elimination of Violence against Women, would continue till Friday, December 10, 2021, the World Human Rights Day.

-Tallen thereafter presented the president with commemorative items to mark his identification with Nigerian women.
+Tallen, thereafter, presented the President with commemorative items to signify his identifying with the Nigerian women.